 Perhaps this is just a coincidence.
 But here’s what happened.

-Last winter, for the first time in my entire life, I didn’t get sick.
+A number of winters ago, for the first time in my entire life, I didn’t get sick.
 Everyone else was coughing and sneezing.
 A few times, I did feel a cold coming on.

 I developed a sore throat, along with that achy, rundown feeling.
 But I grabbed my infection-fighting blend, and put some on the inside of my wrists.
 Very quickly, my symptoms subsided and didn’t come back.

-Last year, I had ordered a lot of germ-fighting oils.
+One year, I had ordered a lot of germ-fighting oils.
 I used them all the time.
 Most nights, I added it to my cold air diffuser, which I kept on the kitchen counter.
 Although my family members didn’t put this blend on their wrists, as I did, they still inhaled the medicinal compounds.
 My husband did catch a slight cold.
 It lasted a couple of days.
 So did my daughter.
 She recovered quickly as well.

 Thieves Oil for Sale